omardun/stickerUnited/README.md

  - [Acknowledgments](#acknowledgments)

 ## About the Project
 Sticker United allows you to browse stickers and keep track of your favorite ones.
-It is the starts of an eventual e-commerce sticker shop.
+It is the start of an eventual e-commerce sticker shop.

 ## Screenshots
 <img src="public/image/SS01.png">